sciencehistory/scihist_digicoll/solr/config/README.md

 ...Will sync the solr config directory where you are running it.

-For more on SearchStax, see wiki at:
+For more on SearchStax, see our wiki on [Searchstax Solr](https://chemheritage.atlassian.net/l/c/NRZz1d6v)

 ## History of these config files